strapi/documentation/docusaurus/docs/dev-docs/deployment.md

 The following documentation covers how to develop locally with Strapi and deploy Strapi with several common hosting options.

 :::callout ☁️ Strapi Cloud
-Don't want to deploy Strapi by yourself? <a href="https://strp.cc/3rywrsu" target="_blank" id="deployment-section-cloud-link">Join the cloud waitlist</a> to soon get access to a platform to easily deploy and host your project.
+Don't want to deploy Strapi by yourself?
+Use [Strapi Cloud](/cloud/intro) to easily deploy and host your project.
 :::

 :::strapi Community Guides